Green Berry Haven was Richard White's great-great uncle.

 The Union's control of the seas gave it the initiative to attack at any point it chose, and Confederate defenders were poised to react... which they did as frequently as was called for.
 Both sides tended to be wary of concentrating their forces.
 Typically most actions that came about were small unit actions with few casualties, if any.
 For instance, on 30 November 1862 Captain C. J. Jenkins was ordered to Goose Creek with his infantry company except for 40 men and 1 officer detailed for other duty.
 His mission was to support a section of the Florida Artillery and to protect the salt works there.

 "A new postoffice and way station on the Florida Central and Western Railroad, 8 miles from Madison court house.
 Cotton is the chief product.
 Mails daily."
+The Gazetteer account went on to say that the post office at Lee was established in 1882, and that G.B.
+Haven was Justice of the Peace there.

 By this time General Lee had relinquished his sword in great honor to Ulysses S. Grant, and was striving to restore life to Washington and Lee University as its greatly beloved president.
 Word came to him, it is said, that the people of the deepest south had named a village for him.